-- Praise and reward is the key to creating a positive atmosphere where pupils have the opportunity to succeed. - Academy Steps to Success that pupils know and understand (see appendix 3). - Praise and reward system (see below). - Adults will lead by example and model good practice. - A well-developed SMSC and PSHERE curriculum through which positive behaviour and choices are explored (see policy/curriculum documents)
+- Praise and reward are the key to creating a positive atmosphere where pupils can succeed. - Academy Steps to Success that pupils know and understand (see appendix 3). - Praise and reward system (see below). - Adults will lead by example and model good practice. - A well-developed SMSC and PSHERE curriculum through which positive behaviour and choices are explored (see policy/curriculum documents)